customer lifetime value

 • Increasing customer lifetime value plays a significant factor in increasing revenue.
 When you identify your most valued customer who spends big on your business, you can segment them into a new group and serve them better.
 These customers will recognize your effort, become more loyal to your brand, and bring revenue through word-of-mouth marketing.

 • Acquiring new customers is five times more costly than retaining existing customers.
 Then why not focus on retaining your old customers?
-Identify your most valuable customer using CLTV data and, nurture them, build long-term relationships through customer loyalty programs from time to time.
+Identify your most valuable customers using CLTV data and, nurture them, build long-term relationships through customer loyalty programs from time to time.
 It will help your business to gain high-profit margins, increase customers’ lifetime value and save money on acquiring new customers.

 How to calculate customer lifetime value?